Alexandria Domestic Violence Attorneys

 The Pros and Cons of Deferred Finding

-When considering a deferred finding, consulting with an attorney is in your best interest.
+When considering a deferred finding, consulting with a domestic violence attorney is in your best interest.
 Even if you lose a trial, the court may still be able to grant you a deferred finding, but this all depends on the merits of your case, the Commonwealth Attorney, and the jurisdiction in which you are tried.